ApooBG/DeepDiveS7/README.md

 On the bottom left, you will see two buttons - **Start Game** and **Console**, and at the middle-top of the screen, you will find the code for your lobby.
 Anyone who wants to connect to your game must enter their nickname and the join code, then click on **Start Client**.
 Once everyone has joined, you can click on **Start Game**.

 ### **Game Rules**
 After the game starts, a **chaser** is randomly chosen, while everyone else becomes a **runner**.
-Each second a player remains a runner, they receive a -1 point deduction.
+Each second a player remains a chaser, they receive a -1 point deduction.
 The leaderboard is visible on the right.
 To become a runner, the chaser must hit someone with a ball, after which they switch places.
 Chasers cannot run and cannot walk while aiming.
 Each game lasts 60 seconds.
 At the end, you can click on **Start Game** to restart.
 The player with the most points wins.

 ### **Controls**
 - **WASD / Arrows** - Movement